 “In a time with no guarantees of job security, when the very concept of a ‘job’ is rapidly being replaced by ‘portable skills’, these are prime qualities that make and keep us employable.”
 Daniel Goleman— Emotional Intelligence.

 Since the work of psychologists Peter Salovey and John Mayer in the 1990s introduced emotional intelligence, it has become one of the most sought-after business skills.
 This particular intelligence, though, has little to do with what we learn in school and exceeds the intellectual aptitude and technical expertise needed for work.

-At the same time, EI is essential to your overall wellbeing.
-It enables people to recognise, understand and control their emotions, while dealing with those of others, as a way to guide their actions.
+At the same time, EI is essential to your overall well-being.
+It enables people to recognize, understand and control their emotions, while dealing with those of others, as a way to guide their actions.
 In the workplace, these skills help to ensure emotional health and balanced relationships.